sheilbronn/Gargoyle-for-TL-WR710N/README.md

         `cd gargoyle`
 * If building fails further down, consider a [correction for the remote URL](<https://github.blog/2021-09-01-improving-git-protocol-security-github>):
         `git remote set-url origin https://github.com/ericpaulbishop/gargoyle.git`
-* Start the build - for the beginning choosing a very limited target scope, e.g. for _ath79_ and _usb_large_:
+* Start the build - for the beginning choosing a very limited target scope, e.g. for _ath79_ and _usb_:
         `make FULL_BUILD=true ath79.usb`
     (N.B. if you get error messages about missing packages, install these as mentioned above with "apt install npm ....")
 * If you get the error msg _"The unauthenticated git protocol on port 9418 is no longer supported"_ then run (taken from <https://itsmycode.com/the-unauthenticated-git-protocol-on-port-9418-is-no-longer-supported>):